kiransabne/calmecac/README.md

 ### Stop the project

-In order to stop EPICK as a whole you can run:
+In order to stop Calmecac as a whole you can run:

 ```
 % plis stop